Jump to content

 NOTES:

 • Regarding Uses.
-A normal Kit has 20 uses while a Masterworked Kit only has 10 uses.
-This is default.
+A normal Kit has 20 uses (except First Aid and Surgery kits, which have 10 uses), while a Masterworked Kit has half the uses of the normal version.
+This is the default.

 • Regarding Masterworked/Advance: Advance Kits are Masterworked Kits and Masterworked Kits are Advance Kits.
-In the game if is mentioned one or the other they can be used interchangeably.
+In the game, if one is mentioned, the other can be used interchangeably.
 A Kit can only be either Normal or Advanced.
-It can only have a Max of 20 uses or a Max of 10 uses.
-(Exceptions can be made for super advanced specialty kits provided by the GM)
+It can have a Max of 20 or 10 uses.
+(Exceptions can be made for super-advanced specialty kits provided by the GM)

 This category covers a wide variety of specialized equipment used by professionals in adventure-related fields.
-Normally a Kit is used in association with a certain Skill Check and is usually required.
-In some cases a Kit (especially a masterworked Kit) provides a advantage when preforming a particular check.
+Normally, a Kit is used in association with a certain Skill Check and is usually required.
+In some cases, a Kit (especially a masterworked Kit) provides an advantage when performing a particular check.
 Kits also have uses.
-The prices shown in the table below are for normal kits, the cost is 3x as much for Masterworked Kits.
+The prices shown in the table below are for normal kits; the cost is 3x as much for Masterworked Kits.

 Professional Equipment